Podcastindex-org/podcast-namespace/README.md

 ## IDs

 There can be multiple **\<podcast:id>** elements to indicate a listing on multiple platforms, directories, hosts, apps and services.
 The "platform" attribute shall be a slug representing the platform, directory, host, app or service.
-The slugs will look like this:

-- blubrry
-- captivate
-- podcastindex
-- fireside
-- transistor
-- libsyn
-- buzzsprout
-- apple
-- google
-- spotify
-- anchor
-- overcast
+The full list is [here](serviceslugs.txt).
 More should be added by the community as needed.
-This is just a starter list.
-The full list is [here](serviceslugs.txt).

 ## Badges and Media